Skip to content

 0

-I want to increase the character limit for service control policies (SCPs) or attach more SCPs to an entity in an AWS Organization.
+I want to manage service control policies (SCPs) within the character size limit or attach more SCPs to an entity in an AWS Organization.

 Resolution